 This is generally how your larger particles, your 1 micron size and up, the particle itself, as it's traveling through the air, has enough inertia that when it impacts the fibers of your filter it sticks.

-Not just for football, this process is where metallic particles are small enough that they don't carry that inertia.
+This process is where metallic particles are small enough that they don't carry that inertia.
 They'll actually follow the trail of the gas through the filter, and as they come around the strands in the filter, they're going to get captured on the sidewall.

 Sieving & Electrostatic Attraction